Dougal Dobie

 About

-I am an OzGrav Postdoctoral Research Fellow at the Swinburne University of Technology searching for radio transients, but with an interest in all transient behaviour.
+I am an OzGrav Postdoctoral Research Fellow at the University of Sydney searching for radio transients, but with an interest in all transient behaviour.

 You can find my CV here and read about my publications, teaching and outreach below.